 Bryan Semaan is an Assistant Professor in the School of Information Studies at Syracuse University, where he serves as a co-director of the Behavior-Information-Technology-Society (BITS) Lab with his fantastic colleagues Jennifer Stromer-Galley and Jeff Hemsley.
 He is also a Research Associate with the Institute for Veteran and Military Families (IVMF) and a Research Associate with the Department of Veteran Affairs (VA).
-He is interested in the general areas of computer supported cooperative work (CSCW), human-computer interaction (HCI), and science and technology studies (STS).
+He is interested in the general areas of human-computer interaction (HCI), computer supported cooperative work (CSCW) & social computing, and science and technology studies (STS).

 Bryan and his students are currently working on (and have planned) several projects in this domain.
 To learn more about specific projects, please navigate to the following page: research projects.
 If you are interested in accessing published articles, please navigate to the publications section, or visit his Google Scholar Profile.